 There are many reasons to study Romanian.
 It’s classified as an easy language for English speakers to learn because of similarities the two languages share.
 And, much like Spanish, it’s a phonetic language which means that words are pronounced as they are spelled.
 This is very different from the “pony vs bologna” rhyming issue that English learners face.
 Romania is also a beautiful country to visit and learning some words and phrases will make your travels easier and more rewarding.

 Even if you aren’t traveling to Bucharest, you can easily start learning Romanian.
 There are many ways available now that let you learn from the comfort of your own home.
 But there’s no perfect way to become fluent.
 While the resources below are reputable and have numerous users, it’s best to find multiple ways to learn to cover all skills necessary.
 For example, a language app is great at teaching basic grammar and vocabulary, but watching YouTube videos is better for improving listening and understanding.
 Let’s take a look at some of t he best ways to learn Romanian.

-Language apps are one of the best ways to start learning Romanian.
+Using a language apps is one of the easiest ways to start learning Romanian.
 There are so many available that the issue is trying to narrow it down to the best one for you.
-Some apps have quick lessons that focus on vocabulary, while others offer complete courses.
+Some apps have quick lessons that focus on vocabulary, while others offer more complete courses.
 Three of the best language apps to learn Romanian are Pimsleur, Mondly, and LingQ.
 All three will help you learn Romanian in no time.

 Mondly is an excellent choice for Romanian beginners because it teaches the basics in a fun and interactive way.
 You can choose exactly which lessons you want to complete.
 The lessons are short and don’t overwhelm you with too much information.
 Another benefit of Mondly are the features that track your progress.
 It’s very motivating to see how much you’ve learned and make you want to continue studying.
 You can try Mondly with a 7-day free trial, or learn more about the app in this Mondly review.